 - It is expected that future levels of funding will be reduced however this is not expected to influence the authority's ability as a going concern. - CHAS 2013 Ltd and MSJCB excepted, the authority's relationships with other bodies do not fall within the scope of group accounts.
-The authority has not published consolidated group accounts on the grounds of materiality. - The potential outcomes from legal claims are not expected to be material to the Authority's accounts. - Accounting for Schools in line with accounting standards and the Code on group accounts and consolidation, all maintained schools in the borough are considered to be entities controlled by the Authority.
+The authority has not published consolidated group accounts on the grounds of materiality. - The authority is party to a number of joint arrangements; these are set-out in Accounting Policy xv Jointly Controlled Operations. - The potential outcomes from legal claims are not expected to be material to the Authority's accounts. - Accounting for Schools in line with accounting standards and the Code on group accounts and consolidation, all maintained schools in the borough are considered to be entities controlled by the Authority.
 Rather than produce group accounts, the income, expenditure, assets, liabilities, reserves and cash flows of each school are recognised in the Authority's single entity accounts. - Accounting for Schools Balance Sheet recognition of schools.
 The Authority recognises the land and buildings used by schools in line with the provisions of the Code of Practice.
 It states that property used by local authority maintained schools should be recognised in accordance with the asset recognition tests relevant to the arrangements that prevail for the property.
 The Authority recognises the schools land and buildings on its Balance Sheet where it directly owns the assets, the school or Governing Body own the assets or rights to use the assets have been transferred from another entity.
 Where the land and building assets used by the school are owned by an entity other than the Authority, school or Governing Body then it is not included on the Authority's Balance Sheet.
 The exception is where the entity has transferred the rights of use of the asset to the Authority, school or school Governing Body.

-43. ASSUMPTIONS MADE ABOUT THE FUTURE AND OTHER MAJOR SOURCES OF ESTIMATION UNCERTAINTY
+44. ASSUMPTIONS MADE ABOUT THE FUTURE AND OTHER MAJOR SOURCES OF ESTIMATION UNCERTAINTY